x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 - **Favorites**: Favorite folders, groups, and people are not available with GCC accounts.

 - **Privacy settings**: Privacy settings cannot be configured through the Office cloud policy service.

+- **Play My Emails**: Play My Emails is not available for GCC accounts.